zarf-dev/proposals/0035-feature-flags/README.md

 enough benefits to offset the complexity they add.
 Maintainer flexibility is the foremost benefit, allowing for experimental features to be added and iterated on.
 Allowing users to opt-in for alpha previews and beta testing also provides additional ways for Zarf maintainers to get feedback and shape features into a complete state before they are made fully available.

 There's also documentation benefits.
 By associating features to their release version, users may more easily track which minimum version is required to get the functionality they need.
-Currently this information can be dug up in GitHub releases and commits, but is not modeled explicitly in the codebase.
+Currently, this information can be dug up in GitHub releases and commits, but is not modeled explicitly in the codebase.

+Lastly, Zarf's ZEP process is deeply tied to a staged (alpha, beta, GA) release flow, and feature flags offer an opportunity to model and encourage that flow in the codebase itself.

 ### Goals